-The most up-to-date information about courses is available through Banner Web.
+The most up-to-date information about course offerings can be found in Banner Web.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.